schulze-paul/Video-Laboratory/README.md

 ### Converting the questions and answers in Python

-To create the form for the user to fill out and select multiple choice options, the application dynamically loads a list of question objects which contain all the needed information to create the section of the form for one question:
+The application has to create the form for the user to fill out and select multiple choice options.
+At start the application dynamically loads a list of question objects which contain all the needed information to create the section of the form for one question block, and then loops over all question blocks

-The question itself, if it is a multiple choice answer or a text answer, or both, and then the multiple choice options with the labels and codes for each label.
-I created a python script that would dynamically create a .js text file with the object list from a csv file because manually writing the list in JavaScript would have been a very long and cumbersome process.
+I created a python script that dynamically creates a JavaScript text file with the object list, because manually writing the list in JavaScript would have been a very long and repetitive process.

-### Creating the GUI in HTML/CSS

-- showing as much information as possible on the screen
-- showing the banner with base video data on top
-- minimize scrolling
-- checking for user errors

 # Installation